 * Each session includes orientation and four classes, a Puppy Start Right manual by Karen Pryor, clicker, and treat pouch.
 This is not an obedience training course, it is a socialization life skills course.
-Do not bring your puppies to orientation.
+Do not bring your puppies to orientation the first evening.

-The Humane Society of Utah is a local, private nonprofit 501(c)(3) organization.
+The Utah Humane Society is a local, private nonprofit 501(c)(3) organization.

 Who should attend?